dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

     Fills the given vector with InstructionAPI Instruction objects representing the instructions in this basic block, and Checks if successful.
-See the InstructionAPI Programmer’s Guide for details.
+See the InstructionAPI Programmer's Guide for details.
 The second call also returns the address each instruction starts at.

   .. cpp:function:: bool getInstructions(std::vector<std::pair<Dyninst::InstructionAPI::Instruction, Dyninst::Address> >& insnInstances)